p2ppsr/cwi-base/README.md

 ---
 #### Function: asBuffer

-Coerce a value to Buffer if currently encoded as a string
+Coerce a value to Buffer if currently encoded as a string or

 ```ts
 export function asBuffer(val: Buffer | string | number[], encoding?: BufferEncoding): Buffer {